opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Editing Drawings
 ----------------
-Toonz raster and vector drawings, and raster images, can be manipulated in OpenToonz.
+Toonz Raster and Vector drawings, and Raster images, can be manipulated in OpenToonz.

-To edit a drawing, for example to copy a part of it, you have first to select it in the xsheet or in the level strip.
-When selected in the xsheet, the work area displays the whole scene contents at the current frame, when selected in the level strip, the work area displays the selected frame of the current animation level only, to let you work more easily on it.
+To edit a drawing, for example to copy a part of it, you have first to select it in the Xsheet/Timeline or in the Level Strip.
+When selected in the Xsheet/Timeline, the viewer displays the whole scene contents at the current frame, when selected in the Level Strip, the viewer displays the selected frame of the current animation level only, to let you work more easily on it.

-Drawings can be also selected directly in the work area: this allows you to work on the different drawings visible at a certain frame with no need to retrieve them in the xsheet or in the level strip.
+Drawings can be also selected directly in the viewer: this allows you to work on the different drawings visible at a certain frame with no need to retrieve them in the Xsheet/Timeline or Level Strip.

-.. note:: All the editing performed on drawings is not saved until you save the related level, or scene (see  :ref:`Saving Levels <saving_levels>`  ).
+.. note:: All the editing performed on drawings is not saved until you save the related level, or use the Save All command (see  :ref:`Saving Levels <saving_levels>`  ).

 .. tip:: **To select the drawing to edit:**

     Do one of the following:

-    - Select it in the xsheet or level strip.
+    - Select it in the Xsheet/Timeline or Level Strip.

-    - Right-click in the work area the drawing you want to edit and in the menu that opens choose the Select command related to the column containing the drawing you want to edit.
+    - Right-click in the viewer the drawing you want to edit and in the menu that opens choose the Select command related to the column containing the drawing you want to edit.

     .. note:: The right-click menu first lists all the columns containing overlapping drawings, then the columns and objects that are hierarchically linked to the clicked one.

 .. _using_the_selection_tool: